ainazHjm/LandslidePrediction/README.md

 # Landslide
-Classification task for predicting landslides based on GIS maps.
+Classification task for predicting landslides based on GIS maps using locally aligned convolutional neural networks.
+This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 3.0 License.

 ## Requirements
 * `numpy`